 For some Bachelor’s programmes a period of study abroad is compulsory.
 If this is the case getting approval from your study programme is generally quite straightforward.
 Sometimes specific study abroad places are available or specific universities are recommended.
-Your study advisor can let you know about the possibilities.
+Your study adviser can let you know about the possibilities.

 Some study programmes don’t have a compulsory stay abroad but still highly recommend a period of study abroad.
 Given the nature of these programmes studying abroad is a logical and beneficial addition for students.
 The most practical period in which to go abroad is during the electives phase of your Bachelor’s programme, or during your one or two-year Master’s programme.
 In either case you must make sure you reach an agreement with your study programme about what you will do abroad and how you will combine it with your Leiden studies.
 You should also make sure that the academic credits you earn at the university abroad are recognised upon your return, so they can count towards your Leiden study programme.

 If you would like to spend time abroad as part of your studies there are certain conditions to be met. i.e. you must:

 - be registered as a student of Leiden University;

 - have successfully completed at least the first year of your Bachelor’s programme;

 - have permission from your study programme’s Board of Examiners;